albertfast/MuniBuddy/README.md

 This project was collaboratively developed as a capstone for CNIT 198.
 Each team member contributed to both frontend and backend development, testing, deployment, and UX design.

-## License

-This project is open source under the MIT License.

----

 ## Attribution

 This project uses public data and services from: